topherCantrell/ChroniclesOfPiggie/Book/draft/1-100-ILoveCorn.md

 In fact, everything placed on Piggie's plate was his favorite.
 But there were degrees of favorite-ness, like "most favorite" and "best favorite" and the ultimate "most best-est favorite," which was usually reserved for corn.

 Violet dipped herself a regular-sized scoop of soup.
-She gave Hazel just half a scoop and returned the pot to the stove.
+She gave Hazel a scoop and returned the pot to the stove.

 Hazel was not particularly fond of vegetables.
-She sighed sadly at the bowl, sat back dejectedly in her chair, and folded her arms across her chest.
+She sighed sadly at the bowl and sat back in her chair.
+Her whiskers drooped dejectedly.

 Piggie loved food, but he loved his sister more.
 Her happiness meant more to him than all the corn in the world.
 He stopped his excited fidgeting and frowned sadly.
 He thought for a moment and slowly pushed his cup toward her.
 "Hazy, you like milk.
 You can have my milk."

-Violet returned to the table with a steaming skillet in one hand.
+Violet returned to the table with a skillet in one hand.
 With the other hand, she rubbed Hazel behind the ears.
 "Remember the fish we had on Wednesday?
 Piggie saw how much you liked it and asked me to save his piece for you."

 Then she added knowingly, "I'm afraid it is a little stale and smelly!"— which was exactly how Hazel liked her fish!
 Violet slid the fish onto Hazel's plate, and Hazel's eyes lit up happily.